Mechanical-Advantage/AdvantageScope/README.md

 **View the [online documentation](/docs/INDEX.md) or find it offline by clicking the 📖 icon in the tab bar.**

+Feedback, feature requests, and bug reports are welcome on the [issues page](https://github.com/Mechanical-Advantage/AdvantageScope/issues).
+For non-public inquires, please send a message to software@team6328.org.

 ![Example screenshot](/docs/resources/screenshot-light.png)

 ## Installation